Petroleum (Hawkers) Act 1881: Background

-In a legal case in the 1870s the Court determined that petroleum could not be kept for hawking unless the cart was licensed.
-Law Officers decided that a cart could not be licensed as it was not a place.
+In a legal case in the 1870s the court determined that petroleum could not be kept for hawking unless the cart was licensed.
+The Law Officers decided that a cart could not be licensed as it was not a place.

 Legislation was seen as necessary to better regulate this trade.
-Petroleum (Hawkers’) 1881 was enacted to remedy this deficiency.
+The Petroleum (Hawkers) Act 1881 was enacted to remedy this deficiency.
 The quantities of petroleum carried for hawking were also specified as a maximum of 20 gallons (91 litres).

-Petroleum (Hawkers’) Act 1881
+Petroleum (Hawkers) Act 1881

-The Petroleum (Hawkers’) Act 1881 (44 & 45 Vict. c.
-67) received Royal Assent on 27 August 1881.
-Its long title is ‘An Act to regulate the hawking of petroleum and other substances of a like nature’.
+The Petroleum (Hawkers) Act 1881 received royal assent on 27 August 1881.
+Its long title is 'An Act to regulate the hawking of petroleum and other substances of a like nature'.